sidanmor/bot-boss/README.md

 - **List All VS Code Instances**: See all running VS Code processes with detailed information
 - **Workspace Detection**: Automatically detects which workspace/folder each instance has open
+- **Git Integration**: Shows git branch, status, commit info, and sync status for each workspace
+- **Clickable Instance Links**: Click directly on any instance name to focus that window
 - **Performance Monitoring**: View memory usage, CPU usage, and uptime for each instance
 - **Quick Focus**: Click to bring any VS Code window to the foreground
 - **Detailed Information**: View command line arguments and process details